Tech for Good – scaling social innovations

-In the second in our ‘Tech for Good’ blog series Annika Small, CEO Nominet Trust, shares their experience of investing in early stage Tech for Good innovations and what it will take to build a robust Tech for Good ecosystem.
+In the second in our ‘Tech for Good’ blog series Annika Small, CEO of Nominet Trust, shares her experience of investing in early stage Tech for Good innovations and what it will take to build a robust Tech for Good ecosystem.

 Tech for Good – scaling social innovations, Annika Small, CEO Nominet Trust

 Digital technology has already transformed how we communicate, how we work, how we learn, how we shop.
 At a time of accelerating climate change, a growing ageing population, persistent unemployment and increasing social inequalities, we urgently need to realise the potential of technology for social innovation.
 This is not simply about adding digital to existing services but making imaginative use of digital technology to fundamentally re-think – and radically reform – how we address significant social challenges.

 Why technology for social innovation?
 Because technology supports the development of solutions that are tailored and accessible to individuals while also enabling their wide distribution at significantly lower cost than traditional services.
 Yet social innovation on a significant scale is challenging as it usually requires changes within an existing sector comprised of many different institutions and agencies.
 Although technology significantly lowers the cost of growth, the challenge can be in ensuring the demand for the new service and the capacity for large-scale adoption.

 As a Tech for Good social investor, Nominet Trust brings together, invests in and supports those using digital technology to redesign big social challenges.
 The majority of our funding is focused on testing and supporting radically new approaches to specific social problems.
 But we recognise that simply investing in good ideas is not enough if we are to deliver widely adopted social innovations.
 For this reason, Nominet Trust takes an active role in supporting our funded organisations to generate the greatest social and economic value.
 We start by assessing how the new practice interacts with existing cultures, practices and approaches.